 The growing protests in Venezuelan cities reflect the collision of a weak economy and deteriorating democracy: they are the result of an increasingly undemocratic, and thereby authoritarian, regime that has ignored the economic and political demands of its citizens for years.

 In accordance with widespread anti-elite sentiment, the Morena candidate has gained support from poor citizens as he attacks corrupt politicians, the elite class, and privatization.
-Although he mirrors the anti-establishment rhetoric of Trump and LePen, López Obredor advocates for left-wing policies, contradicting the often-held belief that populism only aligns with far right extremism.
+Although he mirrors the anti-establishment rhetoric of Trump and LePen, López Obredor advocates for left-wing policies, contradicting recent trends that posit populism only aligns with far right extremism.

 In early April of this year, a man from Yucaipa, California proposed a ballot measure to deny undocumented children access to public education.
 The measure goes a step further and requires children of undocumented parents, regardless of the citizenship status of the student, to pay tuition at public schools.
 While the proposed measure has yet to be confirmed on the city ballot, it illustrates the extent of anti-immigrant ideologies and how they affect local level policies.

 Making a city a sanctuary for undocumented people requires more than just the title.
 While promises to protect undocumented communities are appreciated, it is crucial for people to remain vigilant.